Procedures for Obtaining Disability Services/ Accommodations

 Students with disabilities will find that NWCC administration, faculty, and staff will readily assist their needs.
 The Disability Support Services Office(DSSO) works with faculty and other members of the College to provide individualized accommodations and support services while promoting student responsibility and self- advocacy.
 It is the student’s responsibility to make known a need for accommodations and services by providing appropriate documentation of the disability to the DSSO.
 Forms and contact information are listed at the bottom of this page.

 Students Applying for Admission Applicants with disabilities wishing to enroll at Northwest must follow the admission procedure in the current Bulletin.
 Students may make inquiries to the Registrar, 4975 Highway 51 North, Northwest Mississippi Community College, Senatobia, MS 38668 or by calling (662) 562-3219.
-Applicants who desire any admissions modifications must request them on the form, Student Request for Reasonable Accommodations/Modifications, available at the Disability Services Office housed in the Tunica Building.
+Applicants who desire any admissions modifications must request them on the form, Student Request for Reasonable Accommodations/Modifications, available at the Disability Services Office housed in Tate Hall on the Senatobia campus.
 Applicants are not required to indicate whether they have a disability on the Admission’s application form.

 Enrolled Students Students with disabilities who are accepted for admission are advised to contact the Disability Support Services Office as soon as possible regarding disabilities that might require accommodations.
 Early identification of disabilities of accepted applicants is strongly encouraged, so that adequate time is allowed for evaluating documentation, working out specific accommodations, arranging scheduling in barrier-free classrooms, arranging funding for auxiliary services, and providing accommodations for orientation.
 Last minute requests for accommodations may not be readily met because of the time required to make such arrangements.